 What are data strips?

 Retail data strips, also known as pricing strips or price holders, are plastic strips of material that can be attached at the front of retail shelving displays.
-The strips come with labels that can be inserted to provide important information about products on the shelf immediately above.
+The strips are supplied without labels.
+The labels can be printed out on standard paper, cut to size which then can be inserted to provide important information about products on the shelf immediately above.
 Strips are self-adhesive and are very easy to use.
 They are simply attached to the top or front of the shelving lip and can be removed without leaving any mark to the surface.
 These accessories are a useful alternative to placing information such as pricing directly on the products themselves and are commonly used in all kids of retail stores including clothing stores, stationers, chemists and homeware stores.

 What can they be used for?